-- The lists of vocabulary at the end of each reading activity and listening transcript cover vocabulary that may be unfamiliar to you.
-Use them as a starting point for learning vocabulary. - Set aside time to learn vocabulary.
+- Set aside time to learn vocabulary.
 If you can make it part of your daily routine it is easier, for instance on the bus/train to work or school, or in your lunch hour. - Learn a certain number of words per day, or per week.
-Write down a target, e.g. "I am going to learn 5/10 words a day". - Record the vocabulary on sound files.
+Write down a target, e.g. "I am going to learn 5/10 words a day". - Try using the new vocabulary you have learnt in sentences, either in your head or written down. - Record the vocabulary on sound files.
 Play them back to yourself in the car, on your daily commute or at home. - Write lists of vocabulary and pin them up round the house. - Link new vocabulary to familiar words or sounds or give it an action or a tune.
 Try fitting words and phrases to a song you know well and singing it. - Narrate your life as you live it (in your head!).
-Talk to yourself about your opinions on what is happening around you. - Tune in to the sound of new words.
-Use the listening CD and material from the internet as well.
-If you have friends who are native Spanish speakers, ask them to say new words for you.
+Talk to yourself about your opinions on what is happening around you. - Look out for newspapers, magazines and online information that interest you.
+Remember that you will be reading at least a book during the two year A-level course. - Tune in to the sound of new words.
+Use the OOL audiorecordings and material from Dynamic Learning as well.
+If you have friends who are native Spanish speakers, ask them to say new words for you. - These are useful vocabulary books: Melero Orta, Isabel.
+Advanced Spanish Vocabulary, 2nd ed.
+Oxford, 2001 Turk, Phil.
+Palabra por palabra / Phil Turk. - 2nd ed.
+London: Hodder & Stoughton, 1996.
+(Advanced vocabulary)